dvdzkwsk/flux-wizard-demo/README.md

     super();
   }

-  // the halcyonStep higher order component injects the model into your
+  // the halcyonStep higher order component injects the model and
-  // component, and provides convenience methods such as "bindTo" to
-  // automatically update the model on change.
-The great thing is, the actual
+  // convenience functions into your components.
+The great thing is, by updating
-  // model remains immutable the whole time, but you don't have to worry
+  // your model via this API the internal model remains immutable the whole
-  // about it!
+  // time, but you don't have to worry about it!
 Just _react_ to its changes. render () {
     const { model } = this.props;